 About Mira Coalition: What is Mra Coalition?

 The Massachusetts Immigrant and Refugee Advocacy Coalition (MIRA) is the largest organization in New England promoting the rights and integration of immigrants and refugees.
-We serve the Commonwealth's one million foreign-born residents with policy analysis and advocacy, institutional organizing, training and leadership development, and strategic communications.
+We serve the Commonwealth's one million foreign-born residents with policy analysis and advocacy, institutional organizing, training and leadership development, strategic communications, citizenship assistance, and AmeriCorps initiatives that that provide capacity-building for community-based organizations.
 The Coalition involves an active membership of over 130 organizations, including community-based groups, social service organizations, ethnic associations, schools, refugee resettlement agencies, health centers, hospitals, religious institutions, unions and law firms, as well as thousands of individual members, contributors, and allies.
+We also serve immigrants in New Hampshire through our affiliate, the New Hampshire Alliance for Immigrants and Refugees (NHAIR).

-Please Note: MIRA is not a direct service organization, and it does not provide legal or social services to individuals.
-Immigrants and refugees in need of individual assistance are welcome to contact us for referral to one of our member organizations or allies.
+Please Note: MIRA provides naturalization assistance through our citizenship program, but does not provide other direct legal or social services to individuals.
+Immigrants and refugees in need of individual assistance are welcome to contact us for a referral to one of our member organizations or allies.

 Policy Analysis and Advocacy